jasonkawalec/bald-eagle-wintering/index.md

 As the cold winter months set in, bald eagles migrate south from northern North America to NJ in search of food sources.
 This is known as **bald eagle wintering**.
 I was interested in researching how the spatial distribution of bald eagle wintering in NJ could be visualized through reports from [eBird](https://ebird.org/about), an online platform and global citizen science project managed by the Cornell Lab of Ornithology in collaboration with the National Audubon Society.
 On eBird, birdwatchers record their bird observations on checklists and contribute data to a centralized database.

-This project uses four total months—December 2022 to January 2023 and June to July 2023—of verified bald eagle observations and eBird checklists provided by the Cornell Lab of Ornithology as .txt files via the eBird Basic Dataset (EBD).
+This project uses four total months—December 2022 to January 2023 and June to July 2023—of verified bald eagle observations and eBird checklists provided by the Cornell Lab of Ornithology as text files via the eBird Basic Dataset (EBD).
 Only one checklist was preserved per group checklist.

 Bald eagle observations represent only the **presence** of bald eagles.
 Therefore, to also represent the **absence** of bald eagles, all NJ checklists that excluded bald eagle observations were joined with bald eagle observations.
 Following a spatial join of presence-absence checklists with 5 kilometer x 5 kilometer squares of NJ and level III ecoregions, this enables a calculation for the frequency of bald eagle observations per eBird checklist at these scales.
 These could be considered a proxy for bald eagle species abundance during summer and winter in NJ.